-Everyone must be verified before making any kind or order here at BitPrime.
+Everyone must be verified before making any order here at BitPrime.
 The verification process is in place to prevent scammers from paying us from hacked/phished bank accounts which presents a significant financial risk to us, and the victim.
-Since cryptocurrencies are borderless it is a popular method for scammers to try and move stolen funds out of NZ.
+Since cryptocurrencies are borderless, it can be a popular method for scammers to try and move stolen funds out of NZ.

-We are also required to ‘know your customer’ under the Anti-Money Laundering and Countering Financing of Terrorism Act 2009.
-We take fraud very seriously and have a policy of reporting any attempted fraud to the affected bank, and the Police as we are registered with the financial intelligence unit.
+We are also required to implement KYC (Know Your Customer) procedures under the Anti-Money Laundering and Countering Financing of Terrorism Act 2009.
+We take fraud very seriously and report any attempted fraud to the Police and the affected bank.

 What documentation do I have to provide?

-You can view our verification process here.
+You can view our full verification process here.
 We require the following verification:

 - A selfie with your ID.
-The reason we need this is otherwise people could upload any ID they like.
-We need to prove that the ID matches the person we’re dealing with.
-It is also very easy for people to obtain another person’s ID so we need to check it is really you that is verifying for not only our safety but yours too.
+The reason we need this is to prove the ID matches the person we’re dealing with.
+It is easy for people to obtain another person’s ID, so we need to check it is you that is verifying; this is not only for our safety but yours too

 - A selfie with you holding a piece of paper with the date, time, and “BitPrime” written on it.
-We need this to prove that the documents supplied are recent and not stolen of someone else’s hard drive.
-Many people have unencrypted ID documents stored on their devices that can be taken if the device is compromised by a hacker.
+We need this to prove that the documents supplied are recent and not stolen off someone else’s hard drive.
+Many people have unencrypted ID documents stored on their devices that can be stolen if a hacker compromises the device

 - A mobile number for SMS verification